There are many ways to determine who will have custody of your children when going through a separation or divorce in DC.

 There are many different schedules that can be used.
 It can vary from one week with one parent and the next week with the other parent to a schedule where the child lives with one parent for three days, the other parent for three days, then with the first parent for four days and the other parent for four days and so on.
 The child could also spend weekends and some evenings with one parent and the rest of the time with the other parent.

 A parenting plan would be worked out that becomes part of your Separation Agreement.

-One of you can have sole legal custody which would give you the right to make all decisions for the welfare of your child without the input of the other parent.
+One of you can have sole legal custody in DC, which would give you the right to make all decisions for the welfare of your child without the input of the other parent.